Skip to main content

-Myositis - Polymyositis and Dermatomyositis
+Myositis - polymyositis and dermatomyositis

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

 Polymyositis and dermatomyositis are connective tissue diseases characterised by inflammation of muscles.
 Idiopathic inflammatory myopathies are a group of chronic, autoimmune conditions affecting primarily the proximal muscles.
-The most common types of myositis are dermatomyositis, polymyositis, necrotising autoimmune myopathy and sporadic inclusion body myositis (IBM).[1]
+The most common types of myositis are dermatomyositis, polymyositis, necrotising autoimmune myopathy and sporadic inclusion body myositis (IBM).1

 Although dermatomyositis affects the skin and muscles, it may also affect other parts of the body such as joints, oesophagus, lungs and heart.
 Both polymyositis and dermatomyositis have an autoimmune basis.